Founded by the International Code Council (ICC), Building Safety Month (BSM) is celebrated by jurisdictions worldwide during the month of May.

 Help to Promote Building Safety Month

 Building Safety Month depends on the efforts of individuals like you.
-ICC has provided several resources to assist you in promoting Building Safety Month in your community.
-These resources include strategies on how to set up a Building Safety Month event, a fill-in news release, a sample proclamation, kid's activity pages, stickers, brochures, pencils and more.
+ICC will provide several resources to assist you in promoting Building Safety Month in your community.
+These resources will include strategies on how to set up a Building Safety Month event, a fill-in news release, a sample proclamation, kid’s activity pages, stickers, brochures, pencils and more.
 Many resources are available for free download and others may be purchased from the ICC Store.

 Consider these tips to Promote Building Safety Month in your community.

-You can expand recognition for 2013 Building Safety Month with an official proclamation from your local, state and national leaders.
-Download the 2013 Building Safety Month Proclamation in Word and PDF.
-For guidance on how to get an official proclamation, click here.
+You can expand recognition for 2014 Building Safety Month with an official proclamation from your local, state and national leaders.

 Who Needs Building Codes